 You do not want to miss the deadline for filing your civil case.
 If this happens, you may lose your right to pursue compensation in general.
 Take immediate action and fight for the justice you deserve.

 Get Help From Farmer & Morris Law, PLLC for Your Pain and Suffering Damages

 At Farmer & Morris Law, PLLC, we provide legal representation for accident victims who suffer from both physical and mental injuries.
 When another driver’s reckless actions cause an accident that results in other people’s mental anguish, we want to help.

 Pain and suffering in a car accident involves the physical and mental damages experienced by the injured party.
 Let us review your case today to help determine and prove the extent of your pain and suffering damages.

-If you or a loved one were involved in a car accident, contact Farmer & Morris Law, PLLC, now for a free case evaluation at (828) 286-3866.
+If you or a loved one were involved in a car accident, contact auto accident lawyer at Farmer & Morris Law, PLLC, now for a free case evaluation at (828) 286-3866.
 We can help you file a personal injury claim or lawsuit and fight for compensation to recover your losses, including your pain and suffering.